Miracles (Insane Clown Posse song)

 "Miracles" is a song written by the American hip hop duo Insane Clown Posse and record producer Mike E. Clark.
 It was released as a single from the duo's 2009 album Bang!
 Pow!
 Boom!.
 A music video was produced for the 2010 reissue of the album, dubbed the "Nuclear Edition".
 The song's lyrics focus on things experienced in everyday life, displaying an appreciation for them, and perceiving them as miraculous and outside of the laws of physics.

-The song sparked a number of Internet memes, and was parodied on Saturday Night Live and by Lonely Island in the song "Incredible Thoughts".
+The song sparked a number of Internet memes, and was parodied on Saturday Night Live and by The Lonely Island in the song "Incredible Thoughts".